Skip to content

 The Tooty fruity vegie project started out as a two-year, health promotion program aimed at increasing fruit and vegetable consumption among primary school children on the North Coast of New South Wales (North Coast).
 The long-term goal of the project was to reduce heart disease and obesity in the community, by working with primary school children to develop healthy eating habits early in life.

 The project used a whole-of-school approach in implementing a range of evidence-based school and community strategies promoting fruit and vegetable consumption in ten selected schools on the North Coast.
 Strategies targeted children, parents and teachers and aimed to improve their fruit and vegetable knowledge, attitudes and preparation skills.

 The success of the Tooty fruity vegie project was acknowledged with the presentation of the Working Partnership Excellence Award and the Minister's Award at the Baxter Better Health Good Health Care Awards in October 2001.

-The project has now been successfully implemented in approximately 50 schools on the North Coast.
+The project has now been successfully implemented in approximately 50 schools on the North Coast of New South Wales.
 This website has been developed so that all schools have access to the strategies and resources to implement the program in their own school settings.

 Adapted from Northern NSW Local Health District